pslucas0212/Part-5-Perparing-the-Template/README.md

 ---|------------|---------
 ```

-Now we will install our cloud-init and vmware-userdata-template templates
+Now we will create our cloud-init template on Satellite

 ```
 # hammer template create --name vmware-cloud-init --file ~/vmware-cloud-init-template.erb --locations moline --organizations "Operations Department" --operatingsystem-ids 2 --type cloud-init
 Provisioning template created.
-# hammer template create --name vmware-userdata --file ~/vmware-userdata-template.erb --locations moline --organizations "Operations Department" --operatingsystem-ids 2 --type user_data
-Provisioning template created.
 ```
-Creat image in Satellite link the vCenter template
+Creat an image in Satellite link the vCenter template
 ```
 # hammer compute-resource image create --operatingsystem-id 2 --architecture-id 1 --compute-resource-id 4 --user-data true --uuid template-rhel8-cloudinit --username root --name img-rhel8-prem-server
 Image created.
 ```

-I would also recommend checking to see if the VM we created for out template on vSphere has been removed from Satellite.
+I would also recommend checking to see if the VM we created for our template on vSphere has been removed from Satellite.
 If not, we will want to delete it.
 First make sure you have set organization to Any Organization and location to Any Location.
 From the left navigation bar chose Hosts -> All Hosts.

 ![Hosts -> All Hosts](/images/sat49.png/)